pestrela/smi_counter/README.md

 # Windows SMI counter

-This program displays the count of SMI interrupts in Windows.
-It is a wrapper to the windows kernel debugger.
+This program displays the count of SMI interrupts in Windows.\
+It is a wrapper to the windows kernel debugger.\
-This program also saves a log file to show average events per hour.
+It also saves a log file with the average SMI events per hour.

-SMI are System Management Interrupts of Intel CPUS that that the BIOS uses to perform special operations https://en.wikipedia.org/wiki/System_Management_Mode
+SMI ("System Management Interrupts") can be issued by the BIOS at any time to stop the whole computer (including the whole OS) todo special operations. https://en.wikipedia.org/wiki/System_Management_Mode

 ## Download